shawkui/shawkui.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student in the School of Data Science (SDS), the Chinese University of Hong Kong, Shenzhen (CUHKSZ) under the supervision of Professor Hongyuan Zha and Associate Professor Baoyuan Wu.
-Previously, I received my Bachelor degree (rank No.1, first class honor) in Electronic Information Engineering from the School of Science and Engineering (SSE), CUHKSZ.
+I am currently a Ph.D. student in the School of Data Science (SDS), the Chinese University of Hong Kong, Shenzhen (CUHKSZ) under the supervision of **Professor Hongyuan Zha** and Associate Professor **Baoyuan Wu**.
+Previously, I received my Bachelor's degree (rank No.1, first-class honor) in Electronic Information Engineering from the School of Science and Engineering (SSE), CUHKSZ.

 Research
 ======